Azure-Samples/aci-logicapps-integration/README.md

+---
+services: containerinstances
+platforms: azure
+author: ribhatia
+---

-# Create container-based serverless workflows with Azure Logic Apps and Azure Container Instances
+# Run sentiment analysis based on triggers with Azure Container Instances (ACI) and the ACI Logic Apps connector.

 Azure Logic Apps enables the creation of powerful business workflows by integrating *connectors* for various services into a single graphical interface.
 With the connector for Azure Container Instances, you can run containerized applications as part of your Logic Apps workflow.
 This article covers how to create a simple workflow using the Azure Container Instances connector.